 Our personal information handling practices

-- employment and personnel matters for our staff and contractors.
+- performing our management, employment and personnel functions in relation to our staff and contractors

 When we collect personal information, we are required under the Privacy Act to notify you of a number of matters if it is reasonable to do so.
 These matters include the purposes for which we collect the information, whether the collection is required or authorised by law, and any person or body to whom we usually disclose the information.
-To achieve this, we will mainly use privacy collection notices on our forms and online portals.
+This notice is your notification of these matters, together with any privacy notices we provide on our forms and online portals.

 Kinds of personal information that we hold

-The personal information we collect and hold will vary depending on what we require to perform our functions and responsibilities.
+The personal information we collect and hold will vary depending on what we require to perform our functions and activities.
 It may include:

-- information about your identity (eg date of birth, country of birth, passport details, visa details and drivers licence)
+- information about your identity (date of birth, country of birth, passport details, visa details and drivers licence)

 Use and disclosure of personal information

-We will not give your personal information to other government agencies, private sector organisations, or anyone else unless you consent or one of the following exceptions applies:
+We will not use or disclose your personal information for a purpose other than the purpose for which it was collected unless you consent or one of the following exceptions in the Privacy Act applies: